hammerlab/ketrew/src/doc/Developer_Documentation.md

 ### Coverage

-To generate coverage reports you need to instrument the code byt reconfiguring/compiling from scratch using the environment variable `WITH_BISECT` equal to `true`:
+To generate coverage reports you need to instrument the code by recompiling from scratch using the environment variable `WITH_BISECT` equal to `true`:

-    WITH_BISECT=true make distclean configure all
+    omake clean
+    WITH_BISECT=true omake

 Running the instrumented versions of the code will generate `bisect*.out` files when run.

-Then, `make bisect-report` will take these files and generate an html file in `_report_dir/index.html`. `make bisect-clean` removes the reports and `_report_dir`.
+Then, `omake bisect-report` will take these files and generate an html file in `_report_dir/index.html`. `omake bisect-clean` removes the reports and `_report_dir`.

-To remove the instrumentation just use `make distclean configure all` withou `WITH_BISECT` set to `true`.
+To remove the instrumentation just use `omake clean; omake` without `WITH_BISECT` set to `true`.